 - Mental/Psychological harm that you suffered as a result of the other party's negligence.

-- You can in limited circumstances recover punitive damages if the other parties actions were intentional or grossly negligent.
+- You can in limited circumstances recover punitive damages if the other party's actions were intentional or grossly negligent.

 - You can recover future damages if you are injured severely or need long term medical care